adtork/Jeremy-Azure-lab/Expressroute-Weight/readme.md

 - Weight is local to the ER GW and is not exchanged with other ER GWs or the Microsoft Edge Routers (MSEE)
 - Default weight is 0 with a max value of 32000
 - You can’t customize weight at a prefix/subnet level or other metric
-- It’s important to understand the impact at weight for inter-VNET communication as well as to on prem.
+- It’s important to understand the impact of weight for inter-VNET communication as well as to on prem.
 Asymmetric/suboptimal traffic is a possibility if you do not  understand the forwarding behavior
 - VNET peering and Global Reach options are outside the scope of this document
 - Weight is configured on individual connections.
 Higher weight is the preferred path